 Chris Mondy stated that the book was a great read and a valuable source of information for a project.

 Content, Approach, Style

 The Machine That Changed the World is divided into an introduction and three parts.
 In the introduction or Chapter 1, a short history of the car manufacturing industry was discussed.
 In particular, three types of production were introduced: craft production, mass production and lean production.
-The first part is titled The Origins of Lean Production and contains two chapters that discuss the rise and fall of mass production, and the rise of lean production.
+The first part is titled The Origins of Lean ion and contains two chapters that discuss the rise and fall of mass production, and the rise of lean production.
 The second part look in greater detail the elements of lean production across Chapters 5 to 8.
 It discussed how lean production works in running a factory, developing a product, coordinating supplies, dealing with customers and managing the enterprise.
-The third part is titled Diffusing Lean Production and discussed its spread, the barriers encountered, and suggestions in how to complete the transformation to Lean.
+The third part is titled Diffusing Lean ion and discussed its spread, the barriers encountered, and suggestions in how to complete the transformation to Lean.

 The book presents the ideas, reasoning and personal opinions of the authors in a very clear manner.
 The focus on Lean production, its principles, advantages and universality are discussed in plain language.
 The paragraphs are of readable length and the topics transition well, making the findings and interpretation of a five-year research such an easy read.
 The historical references clearly reinforce the points that the authors try to make.

 The Machine That Changed the World is a classic best-selling book about Lean production.
 Since the principles can be applied to almost any industry, learning about the lessons that spanned years in a shortened narrative is a great find.
 Coming from the viewpoint of independent academic researchers makes it a unique source of information, reference and guidance to how Lean thinking can transform products, enterprise, and life.